EnigmaCurry/d.rymcg.tech/traefik/README.md

 to configure:

  * `Traefik user`
+   * Traefik needs limited, but privileged, access to your Docker host.
+Rather than run as root, you must create a new `traefik` user account for it to use instead.
  * `Entrypoints`
    * `Configure stock entrypoints`
      * `dashboard` - Enable the Traefik Dashboard, and set a